artichoke/sysdir-rs/README.md

 Enumeration of the filesystem paths for the various standard system directories where apps, resources, etc. get installed.

-This crate provides native bindings to `sysdir(3)` library functions on macOS, iOS, tvOS, and watchOS.
+This crate exposes Rust bindings to the `sysdir(3)` library functions provided by `libSystem.dylib` on macOS, iOS, tvOS, and watchOS.

 The `sysdir` API first appeared in OS X 10.12, iOS 10, watchOS 3 and tvOS 10 replacing the deprecated `NSSystemDirectories(3)` API.